stela2502/aurora_docu/docs/index.md

 This way you keep quite flexible in changing the NAS mount points in the future.
 Do not overdo this!
 You need to know where all your data is as you are responsible - OK?

+At the moment my main data analysis 'place' is "\~/NAS" and therefore "/projects/fs1".
+This is backed up, hence the separation between scripts and results has not been applied even to my workspace.
+But please check - the "/projects/fs5" is actually only meant for RAW data - raw sequencing output or fastq.gz files or whichever other raw data you are analyzing.

 ## Make scripts reproducible

 The easiest way to achieve that is letting someone take care of your analysis software.
-R and python packages are updating rather frequently and updated packages on the one hand might change the results and on the other hand do create a problem if every user installes them in a private directory.
+R and python packages are updating rather frequently and updated packages on the one hand might change the results and on the other hand are really hard to install without an internet connection.

 [Singularity images](https://sylabs.io/guides/3.6/user-guide/quick_start.html) are the way to go.
 Singularity version 3.6 is installed on aurora-ls2.
 If you have an immediate need for a package you might think about starting your own singularity image and upload it to aurora-ls2.
 But before you do this check out the folder "/projects/fs1/common/singularityImages/" there might already exist an image that contains the software you are looking for.

 I recommend reading [this pdf](pdfs/HowToUseSingularityOnLsens2.pdf) about how to use singularity images and especially how to use my SingSingCell image.

 ## Scripts

 This is a VERY broad field.
 In general all Bash scripts should be [SLURM scripts](https://lunarc-documentation.readthedocs.io/en/latest/batch_system/) on aurora-ls2 to make them run on the calculation nodes.
 I assume most slurm scripts would access some software installed on the aurora system.
-Software on this system, is handled using the module system - [please read up on it!](https://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/).
+Software on aurora and likely also the comming cosmos, is handled using the module system - [please read up on it!](https://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/).

 This is an extremely simple script that I use to start my singularity images on the node:
 ```